 He was a research staff member with IBM China Research Lab from 1997 to 1998.
 From 2003 to 2006, he was a Postdoctoral Research Associate and then a Research Scientist in the Bradley Department of Electrical and Computer Engineering at Virginia Polytechnic Institute and State University (Virginia Tech), Blacksburg, VA.
 He joined Auburn University, Auburn, AL as an Assistant Professor in the Department of Electrical and Computer Engineering in 2006.
 Currently, he is the Samuel Ginn Endowed Professor and Director of the Wireless Engineering Research and Education Center (WEREC) at Auburn.

-Dr. Mao's research interests include wireless networks and multimedia communications, with current projects on cognitive radio networks, small cells, 5th generation mobile networks, free space optical networks, indoor localization, and smart grid.
+Dr. Mao's research interests include wireless networks and multimedia communications, with current projects on cognitive radio networks, small cells, 5th generation wireless networks, free space optical networks, indoor localization, and smart grid.
 He is a Distinguished Lecturer of IEEE Vehicular Technology Society—Class of 2014.
-He was a co-recipient of the IEEE WCNC 2015 Best Paper Award, the IEEE ICC 2013 Best Paper Award, and the 2004 IEEE Communications Society Leonard G. Abraham Prize in the Field of Communications Systems.
+He was a co-recipient of the IEEE GLOBECOM 2015 Best Paper Award, the IEEE WCNC 2015 Best Paper Award, the IEEE ICC 2013 Best Paper Award, and the 2004 IEEE Communications Society Leonard G. Abraham Prize in the Field of Communications Systems.
 He received the National Science Foundation Faculty Early Carer Development (CAREER) Award in 2010.
-He received the 2015 IEEE ComSoc TC-CSR Distinguished Service Award, the 2013 IEEE ComSoc MMTC Outstanding Leadership Award, and was named 2012 Exemplary Editor of IEEE Communications Surveys & Tutorials.
-He was named McWane Associate Professor in 2012, and Samuel Ginn Endowed Professor in 2015.
-He received Auburn Alumni Engineering Council Research Awards for Excellence—Senior Award in 2015 and Junior Award in 2011, three Auburn Author Awards from Auburn University Libraries and the Graduate School in 2015 and 2011.
+He received the 2015 IEEE ComSoc TC-CSR Distinguished Service Award, the 2013 IEEE ComSoc MMTC Outstanding Leadership Award, and was named Exemplary Editor of IEEE Communications Surveys & Tutorials in 2014 and 2012.
+He received the McWane Endowed Professorship in 2012, and Samuel Ginn Endowed Professorship in 2015.
+He received Auburn Alumni Engineering Council Faculty Research Award—Senior Award in 2015 and Junior Award in 2011, three Auburn Author Awards from Auburn University Libraries and Graduate School in 2015 and 2011.
 He is on the Editorial Board of IEEE Transactions on Multimedia, IEEE Internet of Things Journal, IEEE Communications Surveys & Tutorials, Elsevier Ad Hoc Networks Journal, Elsevier Digital Communications and Networks Journal, and Wiley International Journal of Communication Systems.
-He is a member of Tau Beta Pi, Eta Kappa Nu, a Senior Member of the IEEE (Communications Society and Vehicular Technology Society), and a member of ASEE.
+He is a member of Tau Beta Pi, Eta Kappa Nu, a Senior Member of the IEEE (Communications Society and Vehicular Technology Society), and was a member of ASEE.